 - As we develop projects for the trial, we look for components that require team interaction, and encourage the candidate to set up 1:1s with various team members to gather information.

 - We invite candidates to our Friday company-wide video conferences.
 During these meetings, we learn weekly functional progress, discuss company metrics and goals, and learn what’s on employees’ minds.

 - Candidates join weekly planning calls.
 Both the business team and the product/dev team have weekly planning calls, and the candidate is asked to attend and participate so they get a feel for our operating mechanisms, pace, priorities, and how we work to get things done.

-- Flowdock is our preferred team collaboration/chat tool.
-On day 1 of a trial, we set candidates up with full access to Flowdock, so they have the same ability to communicate across the team as any other employee.
+- Basecamp is our preferred team collaboration/chat tool.
+On day 1 of a trial, we set candidates up with full access to Basecamp, so they have the same ability to communicate across the team as any other employee.

 We set clear expectations up front